What is Pareto Chart (Pareto Analysis) in Quality Management?

 - It improves decision making within the organization

 Below are some of the limitations of Pareto Analysis

-- Pareto analysis does not define the root cause of a problem.
-It demonstrates the frequency of occurence.
-An additional tool like fishbone diagram must be used to define the root cause.
+- The Pareto analysis does not define the root cause of a problem.
+It demonstrates the frequency of occurrence.
+An additional tool like a fishbone diagram must be used to define the root cause.

-In this article we analyzed the Pareto Chart and benefits and limitations of it.
+In this article, we demonstrated how to read a Pareto chart by using an example and analyzed the benefits and limitations of it.
 We hope that it will be useful for quality improvement practices.